AmritaBalpande/Transformer-Model-Text-Classification/README.md

 tokenizer = AutoTokenizer.from_pretrained('bert-base-uncased')

-Now, let's process the data in the CSV file, for this I will write a function, in this function the tokenizer uses max_length=128, you can increase that, but since I am just showing the workings, I will use 128. from typing import Dict
+Now, process the data in the CSV file, for this I will write a function, in this function the tokenizer uses max_length=128, you can increase that, but since I am just showing the workings, I will use 128. from typing import Dict

     def process_data(row) -> Dict: